Jonathan2251/lbd/source/globalvar.rst

 .. _sec-globalvars:

-Global variables
+Global Variables
 ==================

 .. contents::
    :local:
    :depth: 4

-In the last three chapters, we only access the local variables.
+In the last three chapters, we accessed only local variables.
+This chapter
-This chapter deals global variable access translation.
+focuses on translating global variable access.

-The global variable DAG translation is different from the previous DAG translations until now we have.
+The global variable DAG translation differs from previous DAG translations
-It creates IR DAG nodes at run time in backend C++ code according the ``llc -relocation-model`` option while the others of DAG just do IR DAG to Machine DAG translation directly according the input file of IR DAGs (except the Pseudo instruction RetLR used in Chapter3_4).
+discussed so far.
+It creates IR DAG nodes at runtime in backend C++ code based
+on the ``llc -relocation-model`` option.
+In contrast, other DAGs translate IR
+DAGs directly to Machine DAGs according to the input IR DAG files (except for
+the Pseudo instruction RetLR used in Chapter3_4).

-Readers should focus on how to add code for creating DAG nodes at run time and how to define the pattern match in td for the run time created DAG nodes.
+Readers should focus on how to add code for creating DAG nodes at runtime and
+how to define pattern matching in ``.td`` files for these runtime-created DAG
+nodes.
+Additionally, if your backend has assembly directives (macros) related
-In addition, the machine instruction printing function for global variable related assembly directive (macro) should be cared if your backend has it.
+to global variables, ensure that the machine instruction printing function
+handles them correctly.

-Chapter6_1/ supports the global variable, let's compile ch6_1.cpp with this version first, then explain the code changes after that.
+Chapter6_1/ introduces global variable support.
+Let's compile ``ch6_1.cpp``
+with this version first, then review the code changes.

 .. rubric:: lbdex/input/ch6_1.cpp
 .. literalinclude:: ../lbdex/input/ch6_1.cpp